Amaurymllz/Voldemar_stm/README.md

 This repository is used to publish our app linked to the project 'Voldemar'.
 This project is made for a frensh engineering contest in 2024 called 'les Olympiades de Sciences de l'ingénieur' made by high school students.
+The students are Léa ROGER-LIM, Soren SAMAMA, Haris MESSAOUDI and Amaury MALLEZ.

 # The project
 Our projet is a model of the Boeing-Bell v-22 osprey, which mean that he can take off vertically and then fligh like a plane.
 This specifity allow it to fligh for a long time, and still take off easily anywhere, without any need of human action.